david-wiggs/salsa-picante/README.md

-# secret-sauce
+# salsa-picante

 > A GitHub App built with [Probot](https://github.com/probot/probot) that manages secret scanning alerts in GitHub repositories.

 ## Summary

-Secret-sauce is a GitHub Probot application that automatically manages secret scanning alerts by detecting and handling duplicates.
+salsa-picante is a GitHub Probot application that automatically manages secret scanning alerts by detecting and handling duplicates.
 When a new secret scanning alert is created, the app compares it with existing alerts and resolves duplicates according to a priority system:

 - Built-in pattern alerts take precedence over custom patterns
 - Enterprise custom pattern alerts take precedence over organization custom patterns